 MUSEUMS & GALLERIES NSW

 With a generous gift from the Sir William Dobell Art Foundation, Museums & Galleries of NSW offers $40,000 in funding to one NSW regional gallery per annum.
-The program will run for up to 6 years, with funding targeted towards the development and delivery of curated exhibitions that significantly support artists, extend public appreciation and engagement with the visual arts and expand curatorial skills and creativity.
+The program is targeted towards the development and delivery of curated exhibitions that significantly support artists, extend public appreciation and engagement with the visual arts and expand curatorial skills and creativity.

 For more information on the Dobell Exhibition Grant visit the Museums & Galleries of NSW website.

 In 2019 SODEISHA: connected to Australia celebrates this significant collection with the inclusion of ten contemporary ceramic artists from Australia and Japan featuring alongside the Gallery's Sodeisha collection to form a dialogue between this important post war avant-garde movement and contemporary ceramic arts practice today.

 A highlight of the exhibition is invited ceramic artist Satoru Hoshino, an original member of the Sodeisha group and exhibitor in the 1979 exhibition who will travel to Newcastle to create a major installation and conduct a series of masterclasses providing a living link to the past and present of the Sodeisha group both in Japan and Australia.
 “How fantastic that the Dobell Foundation could support the Newcastle Art Gallery in mounting such a significant presentation and all its public programs.

 "What a pleasure it was to attend the opening of the Sodeisha: Avant-Garde Japanese Ceramics exhibition in Newcastle.
 There was a sense of excitement in the crowd of approximately 400 people at the gallery.
 They were eager to view the outstanding modern Japanese ceramics collection and welcome the visiting Japanese and Australian artists."